These are the best places to travel this summer

-Among that beauty and life is a throng of diverse and unique things to do.
-From experiencing the historical music scene that brought legends like Nirvana to the forefront of the industry to dining at fresh seafood joints with a beautiful mountain backdrop, here are some of my favorite things to do in the Emerald City.
+Among the beauty and bustling streets is a throng of diverse and unique attractions.
+From experiencing the historical music scene that brought legends like Nirvana to the forefront of the industry to dining at fresh seafood joints with a beautiful mountain backdrop, these are the best things to do in the Emerald City.

 1. Spend a day in Discovery Park

-To get your nature fix without actually leaving the city, Discovery Park is the place to go with 534 acres of natural area to explore.
+To get your nature fix without actually leaving the city, Discovery Park is the place to go with 534 acres of forest and meadows to explore.
 As Seattle's largest green space, it's a haven for wildlife and offers stunning views of Puget Sound.

 Go for a hike on the 12 miles of trails among the evergreen trees, relax or search for seashells on the sandy beach or visit the West Point Lighthouse, which has been in operation since 1881.
 The Daybreak Star Indian Cultural Center tells the history of the Indigenous Duwamish who once lived on the land.